Updated on June 7, 2021

 If you thought SMS was a boring multi-channel marketing strategy, well, Starbucks will prove you wrong.

 The caffeine king uses SMS to delight its customers through quirky memes, rewards, and trivia rewards.
 The above image that you see, is Starbucks’ SMS campaign from 2013.
 It creates urgency by rewarding the first 100 correct responders.

 This is a brilliant SMS marketing strategy, you might want to mimic.

 4. Cross Channel Marketing Campaigns with Whatsapp

 What is WhatsApp Marketing?

 WhatsApp marketing is also a messenger marketing that helps you to promote your brand.
-You can reach an enormous audience, build fruitful rapports, and increase sales with WhatsApp marketing.
+You can reach an enormous audience, build fruitful rapports, and move them down the sales funnel with WhatsApp marketing.